Starting a business in Ireland

 Attractive tax regime

-Ireland’s corporate tax rate stands at 12.5%.
-For large multinational corporations with a global turnover exceeding €750 million, the rate is set to rise to 15% in 2024 under the OECD's global tax reform.
-Despite this, Ireland's tax regime remains highly attractive, particularly when compared to rates exceeding 20% in many other European nations.
+For large multinational corporations with a global turnover exceeding €750 million, the rate is 15% in line with the EU's Minimum Tax Directive and the OECD's global tax reform.
+Regardless of business size, Ireland's tax regime remains highly attractive, particularly when compared to rates exceeding 20% in many other European nations.

 Access to wider European market